The only BS Aviation Program in Maine and one of only two in New England.

 Commercial pilots without the CFI designation may find employment a little more varied but the salaries can be a little lower.
 Some of the areas these individuals could be hired for are flying planes for skydivers, banner tow pilot, electrical and/or pipelines inspection pilot, bush pilots, and cargo pilots.

-The salaries range from $25,000 for the seasonal sky diving or banner tow pilot to upper $60,000 for cargo pilots.
+The salaries range from $25,000 for part time or seasonal pilots to upper $60,000 for cargo pilots.

 Commercial pilots require a minimum of 250 hours of experience.